QuentinRougemont/PiNPiS/README.md

 * vcf is the vcf file (comressed or not)
 * chrlist is the list of chromosome

+This save time when converting vcf into fasta by running several instance of the same script in parallel for each chromosome

 2. convert into fasta:
 ```02_vcf2fasta.sh <vcf> <min_qual> <min_cov> <max_cov> ```